kanaka/raft.js/research_class/paper.md

 node will contain the next oldest index and term.
 This will continue until the leader discovers the latest log entry which is agreement (the node may not have any entries if it is new).
-Then the leader will begin to propogate entries to the node in subsequent appendEntries RPCs until the node is caught up.
+Then the leader will begin to propagate entries to the node in subsequent appendEntries RPCs until the node is caught up.
 The leader continues sending empty appendEntries as heartbeat RPCs to all the nodes until it receives a new entry in its transaction log from a client.